Hypothesis Testing | A Step-by-Step Guide with Easy Examples

 Step 4: Decide whether to reject or fail to reject your null hypothesis

 Based on the outcome of your statistical test, you will have to decide whether to reject or fail to reject your null hypothesis.

 In most cases you will use the p-value generated by your statistical test to guide your decision.
 And in most cases, your predetermined level of significance for rejecting the null hypothesis will be 0.05 – that is, when there is a less than 5% chance that you would see these results if the null hypothesis were true.

 Step 5: Present your findings

 In the results section you should give a brief summary of the data and a summary of the results of your statistical test (for example, the estimated difference between group means and associated p-value).
 In the discussion, you can discuss whether your initial hypothesis was supported by your results or not.

 In the formal language of hypothesis testing, we talk about rejecting or failing to reject the null hypothesis.
 You will probably be asked to do this in your statistics assignments.

 However, when presenting research results in academic papers we rarely talk this way.
-Instead, we go back to our alternate hypothesis (in this case, the hypothesis that men are on average taller than women) and state whether the result of our test was consistent or inconsistent with the alternate hypothesis.
+Instead, we go back to our alternate hypothesis (in this case, the hypothesis that men are on average taller than women) and state whether the result of our test did or did not support the alternate hypothesis.

-If your null hypothesis was rejected, this result is interpreted as being consistent with your alternate hypothesis.
+If your null hypothesis was rejected, this result is interpreted as “supported the alternate hypothesis.”

 These are superficial differences; you can see that they mean the same thing.